openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ---

 ### Example: defining a method
-The following example adds to the Account methods definitions to the `Procedure Division` of the Account class.
+The following example show the definitions of the `init` and `getBalance` methods in the `Procedure Division` of the Account class.

 ```
 ....